The Good United States Artificial Intelligence (AI) Group

 1. Humans will be safer during disasters;

-2. Better care for the aging;
+2. Better care will be made for the aging;

-3. More independence for the elderly;
+3. It will result in more independence for the elderly;

-4. Reduction of traffic accidents;
+4. It will result in a reduction of traffic accidents;

-6. AI can augment our brains;
+6. AI can augment our brain;

 7. AI can augment our bodies;